-I've participated in this year's Sketchbook Project.
-If you're not familiar with it, visit the project web site where you can read more about it and see the tour dates.
+I’ve participated in this year’s Sketchbook Project!
 In short, The Sketchbook Project is a yearly event in which artists from across the world draw in the provided sketchbooks, and later these sketchbooks are taken on a traveling exhibition across the United States of America.
 After the tour, the sketchbooks are permanently stored in The Brooklyn Art Library.

 Here is the video of my sketchbook flip: